briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     marshal, member of the organized police department of a municipal corporation or township constable who is employed by a political subdivision of this State; a member of a police force employed by a metropolitan housing authority under Ohio R.C.
-3735.31(D); a member of a police force employed by a regional transit authority under Ohio R.C.
-306.35(Y), a State university law enforcement officer appointed under Ohio R.C.
-3345.04; a veterans' home police officer appointed under Ohio R.C.
-5907.02; a special police officer employed by a port authority under Ohio R.C.
-4582.04 or 4582.28; an officer, agent, or employee of the State or any of its agencies, instrumentalities or political subdivisions, upon whom, by statute, a duty to conserve the peace or to enforce all or certain laws is imposed and the authority to arrest violators is conferred, within limits of that statutory duty and authority;
+[3735.31(D)][ORC Section 3735.31]; a member of a police force employed by a regional transit authority under Ohio R.C.
+    [306.35(Y)][ORC Section 306.35], a State university law enforcement officer appointed under Ohio R.C.
+[3345.04][ORC Section 3345.04]; a veterans' home police officer appointed under Ohio R.C.
+[5907.02][ORC Section 5907.02]; a special police officer employed by a port authority under Ohio R.C.
-    or a State highway patrol trooper whose primary duties are to preserve the peace, to protect life and property and to enforce the laws, ordinances or rules of the State or any of its political subdivisions.
+    [4582.04][ORC Section 4582.04] or 4582.28; an officer, agent, or employee of the State or any of its agencies, instrumentalities or political subdivisions, upon whom, by statute, a duty to conserve the peace or to enforce all or certain laws is imposed and the authority to arrest violators is conferred, within limits of that statutory duty and authority; or a State highway patrol trooper whose primary duties are to preserve the peace, to protect life and property and to enforce the laws, ordinances or rules of the State or any of its political subdivisions.

     2. _(2)_ "Private police officer" means any security guard, special police officer, private detective or other person who is privately employed in a